-Estuaries are one of the most important natural assets in the Eurobodalla and support many diverse ecosystems including mangroves, salt marshes, sea grasses, and sandy shoals.
+Estuaries are one of the most important natural assets in Eurobodalla and support many diverse ecosystems including mangroves, salt marshes, sea grasses, and sandy shoals.
 Our estuaries are highly productive places and provide spawning and nursery areas for fish and breeding and foraging areas for birds.

 Flying-foxes have camped in the Eurobodalla region throughout history.
-In early 2016 unprecedented numbers established camps in Batemans Bay and Council implemented additional management activities to minimise impacts on the community.
+In early 2016 unprecedented numbers established camps in Batemans Bay and Council implemented additional management activities to minimise their impacts on the community.

 Threatened species and endangered ecological communities